VandyHacks/vaken/CONTRIBUTING.md

 You will need [npm](https://github.com/npm/cli) as a package manager and build runner.

 Run `./scripts/install.sh` from the top level of the Vaken repository.
-Note that the variables in the new `.env` file will need to be changed to valid values.
+Note that you'll need to create a valid `.env`.
+We recommend copying from `.env.template` to get started.

 **Installing MongoDB:**